ic-home iconAnimation ResourcesWhat is a phenakistoscope?

 There are animated characters, geometric shapes, and all kinds of weird and wonderful illustrations.

 As well as digitizing old Phenakistoscopes, people have also been making their own, perhaps as an antidote to our overly online lives.
-You can now find online resources and tutorials to help you make your own devices, and even cooler than this, there is an even a way in which you can use a vinyl record player to spin a modern Phenakistoscope disc, and then use the frame rate of a camera phone to blend the frames together.
+There are online resources and tutorials to help you create your own, and even a cool trick where you can use a vinyl record player to spin a modern disc and a smartphone to blend the frames together.

 Image Source: Wikimedia Commons.